kai687/sphinxawesome-theme/README.md

 ## Get started

-To use this theme for your documentation, install it via `pip` and add it to your Sphinx configuration.
+To use this theme in your project, install it via `pip` and add it to your Sphinx configuration.

 1. Install the theme as a Python package: